IHEC/integrative_analysis_chip/encode-wrapper/readme.md

     ./unresolvedfiles.list     # files that will be kept, but cannot be accessed as they may be hardlinks that cannot be resolved
     ./unexpectedfiles.list     # extraneous cromwell files that do not match patterns for expected cromwell files

-Cromwell generates large number of files by creating hardlinks; this script attempts to resolve these links and keeping only one copy of each. `./unresolvedfiles.list` contains hardlinks that the script is unable to resolve because of mount issues or othet OS errors.
+Cromwell generates large number of files by creating hardlinks; this script attempts to resolve these links and keeping only one copy of each. `./unresolvedfiles.list` contains hardlinks that the script is unable to resolve because of mount issues or other OS errors.

 It's expected that `unresolvedfiles.list` and `unexpectedfiles.list` are empty.
 If they are not empty, the files listed there will need to be looked at.
 Please review files before deleting to ensure nothing useful is removed.

-The recommended workflow is to consider removing files from `delete.list` only (in case diskspace is an issue).
+The recommended workflow is to consider removing files from `delete.list` only (in case disk-space is an issue).
 And then symlink files from masterfiles.list (while keeping everything else) to a final analysis directory.
 So all files other than input files and intermediate bam files are still available inside the cromwell directory but the output directory is organized and free of extra logs files and scripts.

 ## Running on cluster